meiriko/ng2-pop-over/README.md

  ###The attachment type
  The attachment type is inspired by the great [qtip2 library](http://qtip2.com/).
-It instructs the pop over how to position it self relative to the anchor base.
+It instructs the pop over how to position itself relative to the anchor base.
 It is composed of 2 parts:
  * `[my]` - relates to the pop over's dimension.
  * `[at]` - relates to the anchor (if it is an element and not a mouse event) dimensions.